irenebustos/shelter_addoption_days_ML_prediction/README.md

 The dataset consists of two main parts:
 - **Intakes**: Records of animal intakes at the shelter.
 [Details](https://data.austintexas.gov/Health-and-Community-Services/Austin-Animal-Center-Intakes/wter-evkm/about_data)
 - **Outcomes**: Records of the outcomes for those same animals.
 [Details](https://data.austintexas.gov/Health-and-Community-Services/Austin-Animal-Center-Outcomes/9t4d-g238/about_data)

 ### Dataset Summary
 - Records: 2014–11/10/2024 (date downloaded).
 - The dataset was created by merging `intakes` and `outcomes` with adjustments:
   1. For animals with multiple intakes, the outcome closest to the intake was used.
   2. Overlapping intake periods for the same animal were removed.
   3. Only `Adoption` outcomes were kept.
+  4. Only animals with aninal_type in Dog or Cat are considered.

 Detailed steps can be found in the `time_shelter_dataset` file.

 ### Dataset Columns
 1. **`animal_id`**: Unique ID for each animal.
 2. **`name`**: Name of the animal (NaN if unnamed).